 11. Mickey’s Philharmagic – This is a copy of the 3D movie from other parks but it is a good, short little movie that features many classic Disney characters.
 This is especially nice on a hot day.

-10. Goofy’s Sky School – This roller coaster scares me to death but some think it’s fun and it is probably a better ride than anything else on this thus far.
+10. Goofy’s Sky School – This roller coaster scares me to death but some think it’s fun and it is probably a better ride than anything else on this list thus far.

 9. Animation Academy – Animation Academy is a hidden gem and is a fun attraction for everyone.
 I’m the worst artist around and I even found this fun as a cast member teaches you how to draw a classic Disney character.